-Which future do we wish for ourselves?
-Which qualities should technologies, living together and our dealings with ourselves have?
-Who designs and is responsible for change?
+What kind of future do we want?
+What qualities should technologies, our coexistence and the way we deal with ourselves have?
+Who shapes and is responsible for change?

 The four-semester Master’s program “Industrial Design”, with a focus on Interface Design or Medical Design, addresses central current and future issues.

 It qualifies students for professional, interdisciplinary design work in a broad range of activities in the research, industrial or service sectors with a focus on design, development or strategy.
 The program is aimed at bachelor’s graduates in industrial design as well as other disciplines.
 The focus of the academic background is less important than the conviction of being able to create valuable synergies with one’s profession.
 In particular, the course of study as academic further education is aimed at interested parties who have already gained professional experience.
 Exploring and researching what will characterize individual and communal human life in the future – that is your study content as a master’s student of industrial design at Muthesius Kunsthochschule.

 Students work in the area of conflict between interface design and medical design: These two synergetic focal points impart competencies for future-oriented design work that focuses on people as agents of social change, but also as objects of knowledge in themselves.
 In the future, designers will play a much stronger role in providing impulses and direction for the individual and collective organization of life and will also make this experience possible – this is the guiding principle of the program.

 PROF. FRANK JACOB